ZihanAtJohnsHopkinsISI/ZihanAtJohnsHopkinsISI.github.io/index.md

 ## News

 - **[Feb.
-2025]** Workshop paper about dark pattern measurement based on GDPR is accepted by MADWeb 2025 under NDSS
+2025]** Our workshop paper on dark pattern measurement under the GDPR framework has been accepted to MADWeb 2025, co-located with the Network and Distributed System Security Symposium (NDSS)

 {% include_relative _includes/publications.md %}